FamilySearch/GEDCOM.io/_pages/compatibility.md

 ## Compatibility Requirements

 * READ FAMILYSEARCH GEDCOM FILE
-> The vendor needs to demonstrate the ability to read a sample FamilySearch GEDCOM file and display the contents in their own environement.
+> The vendor needs to demonstrate the ability to read a sample FamilySearch GEDCOM file and display the contents in their own environment.

 * WRITE FAMILYSEARCH GEDCOM FILE